nogdb/libnogdb/CONTRIBUTING.md

 ## Workflow
 We simply follow Gitflow workflow by Vincent Driessen for branching model.
 There are six kinds of branches in our project:
  - `master` - The most stable branch that is ready to use in production.
- - `develop` - The most up-to-date branch that contains latest changes which are likely to pass all tests (but not yet ready for production).
+ - `develop` - The most up-to-date branch that contains latest changes which pass all tests (but not yet ready for production).
  - `release/<version>` - The stable branch with a particular version as a snapshot of `develop` that contains some patches which are ready to use in production.
  - `feature/<what to implement>` - The unstable branch for feature development (highly not recommended to use in production).
  - `hotfix/<what to fix>` - The branch that is created for fixing issues in `master`.